ildar-shaimordanov/kubecli/README.md

 When development became closer to finish and was almost ready for publishing I re-read some facts about "Kin-dza-dza!".
-Pepelats, another Plyukanian word meaning a spaceship is originated from the Georgian word პეპელა /'pepela/ that is translated as butterfly.
+Pepelats, another Plyukanian word, meaning a spaceship is originated from the Georgian word პეპელა /'pepela/ that is translated as butterfly.

 So, the circle has closed!
 Koo!